How I’m Using AI to Help with Health and Fitness

 Understanding the impact of individual foods

-Because sharply limiting simple carbohydrates and glycemic load looked like the most important factor, I then had Chat give me the grams of net carbs (grams of carbs minus grams of fiber) and glycemic load for a typical serving of about 100 different common foods.
+Because sharply limiting simple carbohydrates and glycemic load looked like the most important factor, I then had Chat give me all of the macros (grams of protein, fat, carbs, and fiber), grams of net carbs (grams of carbs minus grams of fiber), and glycemic load for a typical serving of about 100 different common foods.
 This alone was eye-opening, and while I had long ago eliminated most tropical fruits due to the high carb content, I had still been eating an apple a day (a habit since I was a kid) and having bananas a few times a week.
 So to see that a medium apple has 21 net carbs and a medium banana has 24 net carbs when I’m trying to stay under 30 net carbs for a day, was shocking and caused me to eliminate bananas entirely and make an apple a treat less than once a week.
 I also saw just how many carbs other foods had: for example, brown rice has 42 net carbs (better than white rice at 52), and “superfood” quinoa has 39 net carbs!
 Without this information, even when I thought I was making healthy choices, I wasn’t – I was still consuming far too many net carbs.
+I then went deeper, asking Chat to do the same thing for the most common 50 proteins, 50 vegetables, 50 fruits, etc. This combined list has helped me to make much healthier food choices every day.

 My Net Nutrition Score for food, meals, and a full day’s food